Neural-Systems-at-UIO/nutil/docs/QuantifierOutput.rst

 **RefAtlasRegion reports**
 ----------------------------

-CSV files listing quantifications per atlas-region for each region assigned to voxels in the reference atlas volume.
-There is a report per section and a report for the whole series combined.
+CSV files listing quantifications per atlas-region for each region assigned voxels in the reference atlas volume.
+There is a report per section and a report for all sections combined (whole series).

 Example